Skip to main content

 Then, add files and a description, if desired.
 We recommend making the Event as detailed and complete as possible, so be sure to fill in the description with as much detail as possible.

-Select the Location or Asset of the Event and then add any Identified Failures, if applicable.
+Select the Location or Asset of the Event.

 Total Failure, Potential Failure, Functional Failure

-Insights: Link any related Insights to this Event, if they exist.
+• Insights: link any related Insights to this Event, if available;

-Linked Work Orders or Requests: Any Work Order or Request related to the failure.
+• Add Work Orders or Requests (for customers using TracOS™): any Work Order or Request related to this failure.

 Unplanned Operation

-Linked Work Orders or Requests: Any Work Order or Request related to the failure.
+• Add Work Orders or Requests (for customers using TracOS™): any Work Order or Request related to this failure.

 Total Failure, Potential Failure, Functional Failure

-Linked Work Orders or Requests: Any Work Order or Request related to the failure.
+• Add Work Orders or Requests (for customers using TracOS™): any Work Order or Request related to this failure.

 Unplanned Operation

-Linked Work Orders or Requests: Any Work Order or Request related to the failure.
+• Add Work Orders or Requests (for customers using TracOS™): any Work Order or Request related to this failure.

 Other Event Types